anisa0111/Pose-Detection-Using-CNN-O1/README.md

-# Cricket Pose Detection Using CNN and MediaPipe
+# Pose Classification using CNN and MediaPipe

-This repository contains an implementation of a deep learning approach for cricket pose detection using Convolutional Neural Networks (CNN) and MediaPipe for body keypoint detection.
+This repository contains an implementation of a deep learning approach for  pose classification using Convolutional Neural Networks (CNN) and MediaPipe for body keypoint detection.

 ## Features
-- **Dataset**: Utilizes a dataset of cricket poses with images processed using MediaPipe.
+- **Dataset**: Utilizes a dataset of  poses with images processed using MediaPipe.
-- **Model Architecture**: Implements a custom CNN model  and compares it with transfer learning models like VGG16, InceptionV3, InceptionResNetV2, and NASNetMobile.
+- **Model Architecture**: Implements a custom CNN model (YogaConvo2d) and compares it with transfer learning models like VGG16, InceptionV3, InceptionResNetV2, and NASNetMobile.
 - **Skeletonization**: Uses MediaPipe to skeletonize images, improving classification accuracy.
 - **Training**: Includes training scripts with loss and accuracy tracking.
 - **Evaluation**: Provides detailed performance metrics, confusion matrices, and comparison with state-of-the-art models.